 Final thoughts

-Once you get your mobile Notary business up and running, consider ways to expand your offerings.
-You could add non-Notary services, such as I-9 services and apostille services.
-You also can consider becoming an NSA to take loan-signing signing assignments.
+Once you get your mobile Notary business up and running, consider expanding your offerings.
+You could add non-Notary services, such as I-9 and apostille services.
+You could also consider becoming an NSA to take loan-signing signing assignments.

 Desktop ad for FindaNotary.com